 Sure, you can control moss with chemicals.
 However, we use the word “control” very, very lightly.
 Products containing ammonium, copper, and ferrous sulfate can weaken moss so it’s easily scooped up and removed.
 However, these controls will not prevent moss from returning— “prevent” being the operative word here.

 To rid your lawn of this green nuisance, you must alter the environment encouraging it to grow.
 Processes include:

-- Liming Your Property: Lime will not kill moss.
+- Adding lime: Lime will not kill moss.
 That’s a myth.
-But it can help reduce soil acidity and bring it back to a more ideal soil pH (between 6.5-7).
+But it can help reduce soil acidity.

 - Aerating in the Fall: Aerating helps loosen the soil, improving drainage.
 However, don’t aerate in the spring!
 Check out our blog, “4 Things You Should Never Do to Your Lawn in The Spring” for more on why you should only aerate in late summer and the fall.

 - Regularly Fertilizing: Introducing nutrients to the soil can support the growth of healthy grass.
 And, after all, we’re in the business of growing a thick, healthy lawn, not spending all of our time trying to defeat that pesky moss!

 My strategy for effective moss control is simple:

 - Change your lawn’s environment so it can better sustain cool season grasses.

 - Remove existing moss using a combination of some of the controls listed above and a bit of elbow grease.
 (You’ll have to actually rake it up!)